 It is critically important to contact the Firm early if you think you are going to have difficulty meeting your financial obligations to the Kanthaka Law.
 The earlier in the matter you come to us with concerns, the more likely we will be able to find a solution that fits into your budget.
 Never be embarrassed to tell us that you have difficulty paying your fees.
 We will try to reach a mutually beneficial arrangement.

 So what kind of retainers and fee agreements are there?
 For most non-commercial clients, our fees fall into three major categories: hourly fees, flat-fees, and contingent fees.
-There is also a number of hybrid relationships, which are specific to particular situations.
+There are also a number of hybrid relationships, which are specific to particular situations.